oasis-tcs/openc2-ap-er/oc2edr.md

 OpenC2 Producers that send 'scan device' Commands:

 * MAY populate the Command Arguments field with a 'scan_depth' argument
-* MAY populate the Command Arguments field with a 'periodc_scan' argument
+* MAY populate the Command Arguments field with a 'periodic_scan' argument

 OpenC2 Consumers that receive 'scan device' Commands: